Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 - PSA:
   - algorithm specification:
     - hash alg used for message hashing, encoding and MGF1
-    - salt length cannot be specified
+    - salt length can be either "standard" (== hashlen) or "any"
   - signature generation:
     - salt length: always using the maximum legal value
   - verification:
-    - salt length: any valid length accepted
+    - salt length: either == hashlen, or any depending on algorithm

 The RSA/PK API is in principle more flexible than the PSA Crypto API.
 The following sub-sections study whether and how this matters in practice.